From 7 September 2018 to 6 January 2019

 The Fondazione Musei Civici di Venezia and the National Gallery of Art in Washington present from 7 September 2018 to 6 January 2019 an international research project to celebrate the 500th anniversary of the birth of the Venetian painter Jacopo Tintoretto, one of the giants of sixteenth-century European painting.

-The Prado in Madrid will send five extraordinary works, including Joseph and the Wife of Potiphar (c.
-1555), Judith and Holofernes (1552–1555) and The Rape of Helen (1578-1579), which is over three meters long.
-Susanna and the Elders, Tintoretto’s famous and fascinating masterpiece from 1555-1556, will arrive from the Kunsthistorisches Museum in Vienna and, thanks to the Staatliche Museen of Berlin, visitors will also be able to appreciate the nobility of gaze in The Portrait of Giovanni Mocenigo (c.
-1580).
+The Prado of Madrid has loaned five extraordinary works, including Joseph and the wife of Potiphar (circa 1555), Judith and Holofernes (1552-1555) and The Rape of Helena (1578), over three metres long, painted for the court of the Gonzagas, whose great quality can now be appreciated.
+Susanna and the Elders of 1577, among Jacopo’s most famous masterpieces, comes from the Kunsthistorisches Museum in Vienna and, thanks to the Staatliche Museen of Berlin, visitors will be able to admire the nobility of the Portrait of Giovanni Mocenigo (1580).

 Internationally renowned art historians have contributed to the project, which will take the form of a major exhibition held at the Palazzo Ducale and the Gallerie dell’Accademia di Venezia.